-\begin{Theorem} (Propositions \ref{star}, \ref{dim SI2}, and Theorem \ref{main'}.)
+\begin{Theorem A} (Propositions \ref{star}, \ref{dim SI2}, and Theorem \ref{main'}.)
 Let $X$ be an affine algebraic variety over $k$ with coordinate ring $S$.
-Consider a collection of pair-wise non-intersecting algebraic sets $Y_1, \ldots, Y_n$ of $X$, where each ideal $I(Y_i)$ is proper, nonzero, and non-maximal.
+Consider a collection of pairwise non-intersecting algebraic sets $Y_1, \ldots, Y_n$ of $X$, where each ideal $I(Y_i)$ is proper, nonzero, and non-maximal.
 Then the maximal spectrum of the ring

 coincides with $X$ except that each $Y_i$ is identified as a distinct closed point.
-In particular, the locus $U_{S/R} \subset X$ is given by the intersection of the open sets $Y_i^c$,
+In particular, the locus $U_{S/R} \subset X$ is given by the intersection of the complements $Y_i^c$,